Aerial Images Processing for Car Detection using Convolutional Neural Networks: Comparison between Faster R-CNN and

-This lays emphasis on the fact that none of the two algorithms outperforms the other in all cases, and that the best trade-off between AP and inference time depends on the characteristics of the dataset (object size, resolution, quality of annotation, representativity of the training dataset, etc.).
+This lays emphasis on the fact that none of these algorithms outperforms the others in all cases, and that the best trade-off between AP and inference time depends on the characteristics of the dataset (object size, resolution, quality of annotation, {representativity of the training dataset,} etc.).

+{In addition, while YOLOv4 has shown a steep increase in AP on the COCO dataset (from 33\% to 43\%), no such gap has been observed in our experiments on the smaller PSU and Stanford datasets, which indicates that the new features introduced in YOLOv4 were mainly tailored for the COCO dataset and may not be equally beneficial on other datasets.}

-Finally, it should be noted that although the present case study was restricted to only car objects, its conclusions can be easily generalized to any similar types of objects in aerial images, since we did not use any specific feature of cars.
+Finally, it should be noted that, although the present case study was restricted to only car objects, its conclusions can be easily generalized to similar types of objects in aerial images, since we did not use any specific feature of cars.